Nemowang2003/MAA-Manager/README.md

 ## Dependency

 This project is managed by `poetry`.
-So just have `poetry` and `python3.12` (will soon change to a more reasonable one) installed, it would deal with the rest.
+So just have `poetry` and `python3.10` installed, it would deal with the rest.

 ## Deployment